 Before I let you go though, let me share Chef Jenny’s recipe for the raw cacao truffles!
 I found these vegan truffles to be very rich in chocolate taste with a flourless chocolate cake texture – definitely a worthy addition to our dessert tradition of a few squares of dark chocolate.

-In a food processor with the S-blade attachment, first process the nuts to a fine meal.
+In a food processor with the S-blade attachment, process the seeds to a fine meal.

 Roll into desired size and shape, then, roll each dough ball in hemp seeds.
 Place in a dehydrator at 105 degrees for 2 hours or freeze for 1 hour to set.